Workiva/go-datastructures/README.md

 A datastructure used for checking existence but without knowing the bounds of your data.
 If you have a limited small bounds, the bitarray package might be a better choice.
-This implementation uses a fairly simple hashing alogrithm combined with linear probing and a flat datastructure to provide optimal performance up to a few million integers (faster than the native Golang implementation).
+This implementation uses a fairly simple hashing algorithm combined with linear probing and a flat datastructure to provide optimal performance up to a few million integers (faster than the native Golang implementation).
 Beyond that, the native implementation is faster (I believe